mspalex/iot-arduino-weather-station/README.md

 	}
 ```

 Next, you can upload the code to your Arduino and connect it to the network.
-This Arduino code is designed to use Dynamic IP Addresses, so that it can be used on normal home networks without incompatibilities.
+This Arduino code is designed to use Dynamic IP Addresses, so that it can be used on normal home networks without IPS conflicts.

 ### Updates to this application